Weekend in Portsmouth, New Hampshire

 Portsmouth has no shortage of restaurants, so when you tire of walking, you won’t have to go far for a pick-me-up.
 If you’re in the mood for something high-end, try Pesce Blue, The Green Monkey, or The Library, where the staff combines fine steaks with a decor dominated by leatherbound volumes.
 If you want something a little mellower, the Portsmouth Brewing Company offers lighter fare, a relaxed setting, and an impressive list of locally brewed beers.

 The real fun in Portsmouth starts when the sun sets.
 For such a small city, it has a surprising number of venues offering all sorts of shows.
 The Seacoast Repertory Theater produces plays throughout the year.
 If you’re more in the mood for music, try The Press Room.
 It’s the only bar in town that offers music every night and once a month hosts a beat poetry reading that you have to see to believe.
 Finally, The Music Hall is the crown jewel of Portsmouth’s cultural scene, staging concerts, plays, movies, and even book readings.
 This meticulously restored theater holds its own with the best venues in Boston, attracting some of the nation’s most interesting entertainers.

 If you decide to make a weekend of your trip (and you really should), there are plenty of quaint B&Bs to choose from.
 But if you’re going all-out, try Wentworth by the Sea.
 This grand Victorian-era hotel was abandoned and faced with demolition during the 1990s, but has recently been restored to its former glory as one of the most lavish resorts on the East Coast.

-Yankee picks for your Portsmouth.
+Yankee picks for your weekend in Portsmouth, NH.
 Click on any destination below for a map and more information.